Colton Dixon: 2014–15: Anchor and The Calm Before the Storm

 It has been announced that he plans on releasing his second album in the summer of 2014.
 The lead single, "More of You", was released to iTunes on June 24, 2014.
+It reached number nine on the Hot Christian Songs chart and number five on the Christian Airplay chart.
+It also reached number two on the Christian Digital Sales chart.
 On June 19, 2014, Dixon revealed that his sophomore studio album would be titled Anchor and would be released on August 19, 2014, along with the album's artwork.
+Two promotional singles were released, "Our Time Is Now" and "Dare to Believe".
+"Our Time Is Now" reached 45 on the Hot Christian Songs chart and 33 on the Christian Digital Sales chart.
+"Dare to Believe" reached 38 on the Hot Christian Songs chart and reached 19 on the Christian Digital Sales chart.
+After the albums release, two single were subsequently released, "Through All of It" and "Limitless".
+"Through All of It" reached 11 on the Hot Christian Songs chart and number six on the Christian Airplay chart.
+"Limitless" reached number 21 on the Hot Christian Songs chart and number 18 on the Christian Airplay chart.
+Anchor debuted at number 23 on the Billboard 200 and debuted at number one on the Top Christian Album chart.

 On July 26, 2015, Colton announced via Twitter that he will participate in This is Not a Test Tour with tobyMac and Britt Nicole.
 An album, The Calm Before the Storm will be released on September 11 that will contain dual EPs, Calm, a collection of acoustic songs and Storm, a compilation of remixed tracks, that will contain songs from A Messenger and Anchor, including versions of "You Are", "Never Gone" and "More of You".

 2016–2020: Identity

 Dixon released a single, "All That Matters", on January 13, 2017, and his new album, Identity, was released on March 24, 2017.